 For the Japanese, the cherry blossoms represent both a recognition of the impermanence of good things, but also renewal and optimism.
 Viewing parties are organized to lie under the blossoms, stare at the sky, and reflect on whatever calls to mind.

 In his book, The World America Made, scholar Robert Kagan makes the case there is nothing inevitable about either democracy or the prevalence of the global free trade system.
 World orders are transient.
 They reflect the beliefs and interests of its strongest powers.
 History tells us this state is indeed reversible.
 It can be undone.
 As Kagan says, “The better idea doesn’t have to win because it’s the better idea.
 It requires great powers to champion it.”

-WTO members have finally initiated serious discussions about how to reform the WTO.
-Perhaps “renew” would be a better term to inspire a renewed appreciation for what global trade agreements have achieved, a renewed communal commitment to its future, and a renewed vision to match that of its founders.
+Over the last year, WTO members have initiated serious discussions about how to reform the WTO.
+But now the organization must choose a new director general, adding a new layer of complexity to the process.
+Looking ahead at the future of the WTO, perhaps “renew” would be a better term to inspire a renewed appreciation for what global trade agreements have achieved, a renewed communal commitment to its future, and a renewed vision to match that of its founders.